List of Torchwood characters: Cannibal villagers

 Evan, Helen and nephew Huw Sherman, portrayed by Owen Teale, Maxine Evans, and Rhys ap Trefor respectively, are residents from a village with a very strange tradition in the episode "Countrycide".
-Once every ten years the villagers cannibalise any travellers passing by, through, or to their village.
+Once every ten years the villagers cannibalise any travelers passing by, through, or to their village.
 The Torchwood team travelled to the vicinity of the village in order to investigate disappearances in the area, thinking they could be connected to the Rift; when they were drawn into a trap orchestrated by the villagers, they discovered their unsettling secret.
 When the apparent ringleader of the group, Evan, was eventually captured and questioned, the only reason he gave for following this tradition was that "it made me happy."

 Mary

-Mary portrayed by Daniela Denby-Ashe is featured in Greeks Bearing Gifts as a 19th-century prostitute.
+Mary portrayed by Daniela Denby-Ashe is featured in "Greeks Bearing Gifts" as a 19th-century prostitute.
 After fleeing from one of her potential johns, a soldier, Mary encountered an alien (later to be discovered as an Arcateenian) in the woods.
 The alien took over Mary's body and used it to live through the remainder of the 19th and 20th centuries.
 The Arcateenian later used Mary's preserved body to seduce Toshiko Sato.